marcoonroad/sporadic/README.md

 - `sporadic.streams`, an abstraction for reactive streams made of multiple publishers and multiple subscribers.
 The subscription process is implicit, the reference for the stream object is all that is needed.
+- `sporadic.channels`, an abstraction for synchronous queues made of many producers and consumers.
+This concurrent data type is a bare minimal tool for pipelines of chained producers and consumers.

 ## Remarks